bprovanbessell/SATfeatPy/documentation/features.md

 See [GraphFeatSat](https://www.ugr.es/~jgiraldez/) and [code](https://www.ugr.es/~jgiraldez/download/graph_features_sat_v_2_2.tar.gz) for original implementation.

-### Extra Notes on aggregation and statistical references
-- Coefficient of variation (variation coefficient in paper):
-The coefficient of variation represents the ratio of the standard deviation to the mean
-- Entropy: Shannon entropy (https://en.wikipedia.org/wiki/Entropy_(information_theory)).
-A distribution of the array is made, from which the entropy is calculated
-- The degree of a node is the number of edges incident (connected) to that node.

 ### Features from New CNF Features and Formula Classification (Alfonso)
 Features
 - 8 graphs with weights